PassiveLogic/swift-web-examples/README.md

 # Swift on the Web

-This repository shows a few examples
+This repository shows a few examples of how to use Swift on the Web.

 ## String-based Swift-JS API's